eyadkobatte/color-decider/README.md

 # color-decider
-Tell which foreground color looks better on a given background color
+Predict which foreground color looks better on a given background color Uses K-Nearest-Neighbours to predict the foreground colors given the rgb of any background color.